parnoldx/mail/README.md

   * Screened out mails will not hit the mailbox
   * Not Screened in mail will not hit the inbox and stored for review later
   * So it improves the experience with normal approach IMAP clients.

+TODO Should some ux from tempo included? https://www.yourtempo.co/